Thailand

 • Avoid the southernmost provinces of Yala, Pattani, and Narathiwat due to ongoing conflict.

-• Do not travel within 50km of the Cambodian border due to past armed conflict.
+• Do not travel within 50km of the Cambodian border due to past and potential armed conflict.

 • Terrorist attacks are possible anywhere in Thailand, including tourist areas.

-• Criticising the Thai monarchy is illegal and carries a long prison sentence.
+• Criticising the Thai monarchy is illegal and carries long prison sentences.

 Transport & infrastructure

-• Thailand has a high rate of road traffic accidents, particularly involving motorcycles.
+• Thailand has a high rate of road traffic accidents, especially involving motorcycles.

-• Passenger boats can sink or collide due to overloading, poor maintenance, or rough seas.
+• Passenger boats can be unsafe due to overloading, poor maintenance, or rough seas.

 Other notes